HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 ### What’s new in web sustainability?
 Since 2022, we have seen a steep increase in awareness of web sustainability.
 Along the way, a lot has happened.
-The Software Carbon Intensity (SCI) Specification has become an ISO standard.
+The <a hreflang="en" href="https://sci.greensoftware.foundation/">Software Carbon Intensity (SCI) Specification</a> has become an <a hreflang="en" href="https://greensoftware.foundation/articles/sci-specification-achieves-iso-standard-status">ISO standard</a>.
 Based on the rate of carbon emissions, this specification is a way to track the environmental efficiency of a digital service.
 This could be a good starting point.
 However, it could be important to go further through additional ecological factors (depletion of abiotic resources, water usage, etc) and consider all steps of the lifecycle of a project to reach for frugality and moderation.
-This quest for efficiency saw some other achievements such as carbon-aware code and major cloud providers aiming for a reduction of their environmental impacts, mostly based on carbon emissions.
-Sustainability also met some drawbacks because of the rise of artificial intelligence, which in itself gets massive media coverage but not necessarily for its environmental impacts.
+This quest for efficiency saw some other achievements such as <a hreflang="en" href="https://hackernoon.com/carbon-aware-computing-next-green-breakthrough-or-new-greenwashing">carbon-aware code</a> and major cloud providers aiming for a reduction of their environmental impacts, mostly based on carbon emissions.
+Sustainability also <a hreflang="en" href="https://thenewstack.io/sustainability-how-did-amazon-azure-google-perform-in-2023/">met some drawbacks</a> because of the rise of artificial intelligence, which in itself gets massive media coverage but not necessarily for its environmental impacts.
 This emergence hindered the efforts of some major cloud providers to reach for the reduction of environmental impacts.
 This helps illustrate that efficiency is not enough and frugality should be our top priority.
 It also highlights that widely adopting new technologies without considering their environmental (and social) impacts should be avoided.
 This is where we should mention new repositories for best practices:
-The W3C (World Wide Web Consortium) Sustainable Web Community Group published the Web Sustainability Guidelines (WSG) 1.0 These offer a higher perspective on web sustainability and should help teams adopt sustainability on a larger scale (more on this later in this chapter).
+* The W3C (World Wide Web Consortium) Sustainable Web Community Group published the <a hreflang="en" href="https://w3c.github.io/sustyweb/">Web Sustainability Guidelines (WSG) 1.0</a>.
+These offer a higher perspective on web sustainability and should help teams adopt sustainability on a larger scale (more on this later in this chapter).
-France institutions also released the General policy framework for the ecodesign of digital services.
+* France institutions also released the <a hreflang="en" href="https://en.arcep.fr/news/press-releases/view/n/environment-rgesn-170524.html">General policy framework for the ecodesign of digital services</a>.
 The purpose here is to offer a framework for sustainable digital services and to aim for a wider adoption of these best practices.
-An ISO standard for Digital Services Ecodesign is also on the way.
+* <a hreflang="en" href="https://www.iso.org/standard/86105.html">An ISO standard for Digital Services Ecodesign</a> is also on the way.

-More and more books are also being published, such as Building Green Software by Anne Currie.
+More and more <a hreflang="en" href="https://w3c.github.io/sustyweb/intro.html#books">books</a> are also being published, such as <a hreflang="en" href="https://www.oreilly.com/library/view/building-green-software/9781098150617/">Building Green Software</a> by Anne Currie.

 In addition to this, tools for estimating the environmental impacts of the web are still evolving and new ones keep appearing.
 Some existing tools (such as Screaming Frog SEO and Webpagetest) are adding features to estimate environmental impacts.
-As such, the Sustainable Web Design Model is often used.
+As such, the <a hreflang="en" href="https://sustainablewebdesign.org/estimating-digital-emissions/">Sustainable Web Design Model</a> is often used.
 However, accurately estimating impacts is still an important topic and no consensus has been reached yet.
 As is often the case with environmental considerations, the topic remains complex.

-To give more context to all these breakthroughs, more general studies about the environmental impacts of digital should be conducted worldwide, as is already the case in France.
+To give more context to all these breakthroughs, more general studies about the environmental impacts of digital should be conducted worldwide, <a hreflang="en" href="https://en.arcep.fr/news/press-releases/view/n/the-environement-210324.html">as is already the case in France</a>.
 Such a large perspective would help estimate the benefits of all the ongoing efforts but also give insights on where more focus is needed.

 ### Limitations and hypothesis
 There are many ways to assess environmental impacts, but there are a few things to keep in mind:
-Most free tools only rely on transferred data, the number of HTTP requests, and DOM size.
+* Most free tools only rely on transferred data, the number of HTTP requests, and DOM size.
 This is insufficient to capture the overconsumption related to animations, heavy calculations (especially using JS) but also benefits from dark mode.
 To achieve this, other metrics are needed, such as CPU/GPU, Energy, and RAM/memory usage should be measured.
-Tools usually stick to page loading and sometimes scrolling.
+* Tools usually stick to page loading and sometimes scrolling.
 This is not always relevant to real usage and often misses some obvious things, such as accepting cookies, client-side cache, playing videos, etc. Real user journeys should be measured, based on analytics and user feedback.
-GHG is often used as a proxy for environmental impacts, but this is not enough.
-To avoid impact transfers and greenwashing, other indicators should be used, as stated by the ADEME (PDF, French, 980 kB).
+* GHG is often used as a proxy for environmental impacts, but this is not enough.
+To avoid impact transfers and greenwashing, other indicators should be used, as <a hreflang="en" href="https://librairie.ademe.fr/ged/7595/R__f__rentiel_rcp_services_num__riques.pdf">stated by the ADEME</a> (PDF, French, 980 kB).

-These notions are detailed in this article about the environmental impacts of web elements: https://greenspector.com/en/reduce-the-weight-of-a-web-page-which-elements-have-the-greatest-impact/
+These notions are detailed in this article about the environmental impacts of web elements: <a hreflang="en" href="https://greenspector.com/en/reduce-the-weight-of-a-web-page-which-elements-have-the-greatest-impact/">https://greenspector.com/en/reduce-the-weight-of-a-web-page-which-elements-have-the-greatest-impact/ </a>

-Embedded environmental impact needs to be factored into our calculations.
+*Embedded environmental impact needs to be factored into our calculations.
 The web should not require users to update their devices every 2-3 years.
-We need to ensure that the lifespans of our digital infrastructure are extended.
+We need to ensure that the lifespans of our digital infrastructure are extended.*

 ### Intersectional environmental issues
 Sustainability ultimately involves people, as the planet will ultimately take care of itself.
 Building a just society that supports the needs of its people within the boundaries of its population is key.
 Throughout our lives, all of us require accommodation.
 Our ability to navigate the physical and digital world changes, and a sustainable economy supports that.
 One in five people has a permanent disability, and everyone will have both temporary and situational disabilities throughout their life.
-For more on this, you should read the Accessibility chapter.
+For more on this, you should read <a hreflang="en" href="https://almanac.httparchive.org/en/2024/accessibility">the Accessibility chapter</a>.

 In building sustainable digital interfaces, we must consider the user, including those with disabilities.
 Sustainable digital interfaces allow users to quickly navigate to accomplish their tasks.
 An inaccessible interface may ultimately require a user to take a less sustainable path to accomplish their goals.

 Similarly, one must consider human diversity.
 Race, class, gender, and sexual identity have been used to divide people.
 A sustainable web should promote climate justice.

 For further information, refer to:
-The WSGs 1.0 - SC 3.5.
+* The WSGs 1.0 - SC 3.5.

 ### Legal obligations and reporting standards